aaronromeo/aaronromeo.github.io/source/articles/2019-06-10-analysis-using-materialized-views-in-rails-and-postgresql.html.markdown

 A good way of illustrating the power of materialized views is to show how it can be used with a feature which has default values set on multiple levels.

-Let's say that in some alternate DC universe, there is an imaginary company named _AlwaysConnected_ which is a clone of the app _Slack_.
+Let's say that in some alternate DC universe there is an imaginary company named _AlwaysConnected_. _AlwaysConnected_ is a clone of the app _Slack_.
 It is possible in _AlwaysConnected_ for a user's notification preferences to be set at the following three cascading levels

 1. At an application level (via the defaults the _AlwaysConnected_ developers might set for their user)
 1. At an organization level (via what a user has set for each of the _AlwaysConnected_ organizations they are associated to)
 1. At a channel level (for all the channels a user is in within an _AlwaysConnected_ organization)

-Keep in mind that a user's settings for a channel supersede the settings for an organization which supersede the default app settings.
+Keep in mind that a user's settings for a channel supersede the settings for an organization which supersede the default application settings.

 ### Pro: Flexibility

-A materialized view can be used to generate an user's final setting for a channel.
+A materialized view can be used to generate an user's final notification setting for a channel.
 This allows the flexibility of being able to change default settings at as product level without needing to backfill data.
 Additionally it makes it possible to create a new notification preference setting without worrying about a backfill.

 A naive approach would be to create a setting for each permutation and pre-populate the results for each case.
 The downside to this is changing any preference or default results in a costly update.
 Chances are a change to defaults would require a data migration.
 Generally data migrations are more difficult to verify, harder to scale and expose an application to increased deadlocks.